Quantum machine learning: Linear algebra simulation with quantum amplitudes

 A number of quantum algorithms for machine learning are based on the idea of amplitude encoding, that is, to associate the amplitudes of a quantum state with the inputs and outputs of computations.
 Since a state of $n$ qubits is described by $2^n$ complex amplitudes, this information encoding can allow for an exponentially compact representation.
 Intuitively, this corresponds to associating a discrete probability distribution over binary random variables with a classical vector.
 The goal of algorithms based on amplitude encoding is to formulate quantum algorithms whose resources grow polynomially in the number of qubits $n$, which amounts to a logarithmic time complexity in the number of amplitudes and thereby the dimension of the input.

 Many QML algorithms in this category are based on variations of the quantum algorithm for linear systems of equations (colloquially called HHL, after the paper's authors) which, under specific conditions, performs a matrix inversion using an amount of physical resources growing only logarithmically in the dimensions of the matrix.
-One of these conditions is that a Hamiltonian which entry wise corresponds to the matrix can be simulated efficiently, which is known to be possible if the matrix is sparse or low rank.
+One of these conditions is that a Hamiltonian which entry-wise corresponds to the matrix can be simulated efficiently, which is known to be possible if the matrix is sparse or low rank.
 For reference, any known classical algorithm for matrix inversion requires a number of operations that grows more than quadratically in the dimension of the matrix (e.g. $O\mathord\left(n^{2.373}\right)$), but they are not restricted to sparse matrices.

 Quantum matrix inversion can be applied to machine learning methods in which the training reduces to solving a linear system of equations, for example in least-squares linear regression, the least-squares version of support vector machines, and Gaussian processes.

 A crucial bottleneck of methods that simulate linear algebra computations with the amplitudes of quantum states is state preparation, which often requires one to initialise a quantum system in a state whose amplitudes reflect the features of the entire dataset.
 Although efficient methods for state preparation are known for specific cases, this step easily hides the complexity of the task.

-Variational Quantum Algorithms (VQAs)
+Variational quantum algorithms (VQAs)

-In a variational quantum algorithm, a classical computer optimizes the parameters used to prepare a quantum state, while a quantum computer is used to do the actual state preparation and measurement.
+In a variational quantum algorithm (VQA), a classical computer optimizes the parameters used to prepare a quantum state, while a quantum computer is used to do the actual state preparation and measurement.
 VQAs are considered promising candidates for noisy intermediate-scale quantum computers.
 Variational quantum circuits (or parameterized quantum circuits) are a popular class of VQAs where the parameters are those used in a fixed quantum circuit.
 Researchers have studied VQCs to solve optimization problems and find the ground state energy of complex quantum systems, which were difficult to solve using a classical computer.